RIB Charter in the Solent: Frequently asked questions

 If you are travelling with children we recommend that you bring your own lifejackets so that you know they will fit correctly.

-We have a small selection of children’s lifejackets available so please let us know your child’s weight if required so we can ensure we have one that fits.
+We have a selection of children’s lifejackets available so please let us know your child’s weight if required so we can ensure we have one that fits.

 Are pets allowed on board?